-In a new study, research assessed whether executive compensation agreement are designed to maximize a firm’s value.
-Overall, debate rages over executive compensation contracts in the academic and public arenas.
+In a new study, the research assessed whether executive compensation agreement is designed to maximize a firm’s value.
+Overall, the debate rages over executive compensation contracts in the academic and public arenas.
 Supporters of “value maximization” note that executive compensation agreements are designed to attract the best candidates and provide special incentives for executives in a competitive market, primarily to enhance shareholder value.

 On the other hand, supporters of rent extraction theories stress that market forces will not work in such a setting because executives can set their own compensation standards, allowing executives to extract rents to the detriment of shareholders.
 Such a debate is most prominent in economics, finance, and law.
 Further, the debate has vital policy implications regarding the limitations of executive compensation.

 Regardless of the importance of the debate, the question of whether executive compensation maximizes firm value has yet to be answered because various challenges still exist in assesses the causality within this area.
 Directors, consultants, and executives spend a great deal of effort and time in crafting compensation agreements, considering the following: